 For present purposes I should like to leave the Grice-sense undisturbed.
 I’ll allow that you Grice-see the camouflaged animal and I Grice-see the fighter jet.
 I will introduce a second notion of seeing by abstracting from Dretske’s account in three ways.

-First, Dretske himself thought that his sense of ‘see’ was added to the causal sense of ‘see.’
-He writes, “We do not believe S can see D if there is no causal linkage between S and D.” However, it will be convenient for present purposes to define a kind of seeing that respects Dretske’s visual differentiation condition without adding Grice’s condition.
-Accordingly, I stipulate that S figure-ground “sees” (more accurately, seems to see) an apparent object only if S has a visual experience that apparently differentiates an object from its surroundings and gives evidence of its visual properties, whether or not the object really exists.
+First, Dretske himself thought that his sense of ‘see’ was added to the causal sense of ‘see’.
+He writes, ‘We do not believe S can see D if there is no causal linkage between S and D.’ However, it will be convenient for present purposes to define a kind of seeing that respects Dretske’s visual differentiation condition without adding Grice’s condition.
+Accordingly, I stipulate that S figure-ground ‘sees’ (more accurately, seems to see) an apparent object only if S has a visual experience that apparently differentiates an object from its surroundings and gives evidence of its visual properties, whether or not the object really exists.

 Second, Dretske’s visual differentiation criterion is a little less demanding than what I need for present purposes.
 Here is an example that shows why I want to strengthen it.
 I am looking at a uniformly red disc.
 There is a sense in which every part of the disc is visually differentiated from every other—any visible part of the disc occupies a unique visual place that differentiates it from other parts.
 Dretske fully intended this, since he would have insisted that we see every facing part of the disc.
-However, as my term “figure-ground” suggests—I take it from Gestalt psychology, of course—I want to stick with the whole objects that vision demarcates from their surroundings.
+However, as my term ‘figure-ground’ suggests—I take it from Gestalt psychology, of course—I want to stick with the whole objects that vision demarcates from their surroundings.
 (This becomes important in my discussion of backlit objects and object-dependent perceptual properties.)
 Normally figure-ground seeing involves an object that is visually differentiated from its surroundings by a contrast contour.
 In visual experience, the red disc is differentiated as a whole and distinct object.
 Its parts are not; they are not demarcated by a contour.
 We figure-ground see the disc but we do not figure-ground see its parts.

 Third, I want to concentrate on the visual information actually provided by an experience.
 Not every visual experience of an object provides us with identifying information about that object.
 Elisabeth is drinking coffee from a cup that looks pretty much like the one she drank from yesterday (Y); in fact, it is not that one, but the one she drank from three days ago (T).
 In the causal sense, Elisabeth sees T, not Y, because it is T that causes the relevant sense-impression.
 In the sense of ‘see’ I am carving out, she merely sees a cup.
 Since her visual state gives her no information regarding which cup it is, she figure-ground sees neither Y nor T.